Samuel B. Maxey: Early life and education

-Samuel was born in Tompkinsville, Kentucky on March 30, 1825.
+Maxey was born in Tompkinsville, Kentucky, on March 30, 1825.
 His parents were Rice and Lucy (Bell) Maxey.
-His father was a lawyer, and in 1834 he moved the family to Albany, Kentucky to take a position as the County Clerk for Clinton County, Kentucky.
+His father was a lawyer, and in 1834 he moved the family to Albany, Kentucky, to take a position as the County Clerk for Clinton County, Kentucky.
 In 1842 young Maxey got an appointment to the United States Military Academy at West Point, New York.

 Although he consistently ranked near the bottom of his class, Maxey did graduate in 1846 and was commissioned a Brevet second lieutenant.

 Career

 Maxey was assigned to the 7th Infantry Regiment, which was engaged in the Mexican–American War.
 Maxey joined the regiment in Monterrey, Mexico.
 Maxey was cited for gallantry and brevetted first lieutenant for his actions in the battles of Cerro Gordo and Contreras in the summer of 1847.
 He also participated in the battles of Churubusco and Molino del Rey.
 He received a brevet promotion and was placed in command of a police company in Mexico City.

 In June 1848 Maxey was transferred to Jefferson Barracks in Missouri, and the following year he resigned from the army.
-He returned to Albany, read law with his father Rice Maxey and they began a joint practice when Samuel was admitted to the Bar in 1851.
+He returned to Albany, read law with his father Rice Maxey and they began a joint practice when Maxey was admitted to the Bar in 1851.
 He married Marilda Cass Denton on June 19, 1853.
 In October 1857, father and son moved their families to a small farm they purchased just south of Paris, Texas.
 They resumed a joint law practice here as well.